DLP-90/Service_app/README.md

 The application is being built using __Flutter__ for the frontend and __SQLite__ for local data storage, enabling full offline functionality.

-I currently have no prior experience with these technologies, and this project is also an opportunity to learn and gain practical development experience.
+I currently have no prior experience with these technologies, so this project is also an opportunity to learn and gain practical development experience.

 ## Why Flutter and SQLite?